WHY BEANLESS?

 As climate conditions continue to worsen coffee farmers are suffering the worse part.
 Although most coffee in the world is produced by smallholder farmers, 80% of coffee farmers live below the poverty line.
 In the long and inefficient value chain of coffee, farmers end with just 1-2% of the final value of your cup of coffee.

 As we revolutionize the industry we are bringing farmers with us.
-As a starting point, we are partnering with an organization to help farmers transition into agroforestry systems, and intercropping climate-resilient crops.
+As a starting point, we are partnering with Doselva, an organization that supports coffee farmers by providing agricultural assistance, promoting intercropping climate-resilient practices and supplying high-quality seeds.
 Which will provide them with a higher income per pound of product.

 With crop substitutes that use less water and produce fewer emissions during coffee production, Minus helps the farmers and the planet.